 10.1 Contractor shall, at its own cost, effect and maintain during the term of the Purchase Order all such insurances as may be required by Applicable Laws and general public liability insurance, including sudden and accidental pollution coverage.
-The general public liability insurance shall have a limit of not less than US$5,000,000 (or the equivalent in local currency) per occurrence.
-Contractor’s general public liability insurance shall include for the benefit of Company and Company’s Affiliates and Coventurers an indemnity to principal provision to the extent of the risks, liabilities, and Indemnification obligations assumed by Contractor under the Purchase Order.
-Contractor’s insurance shall be written or endorsed such that the insurers shall have no right of recovery against Company Group to the extent of any Indemnities granted by Contractor to any members of Company Group under the Purchase Order.
+The general public liability insurance is to have a limit of not less than US$5,000,000 (or the equivalent in local currency) per occurrence.
+Contractor’s general public liability insurance is to include for the benefit of Company and Company’s Affiliates and Coventurers an indemnity to principal provision to the extent of the risks, liabilities, and Indemnification obligations assumed by Contractor under the Purchase Order.
+Contractor’s insurance is to be written or endorsed such that the insurers have no right of recovery against Company Group to the extent of any Indemnities granted by Contractor to any members of Company Group under the Purchase Order.
 Contractor shall provide evidence of such insurance cover when requested by Company.
-All insurance required above shall be primary to any insurance coverage available to Company or its Affiliates or Coventurers.
-The above-stated minimum requirements are not intended to indicate the amounts or types of insurance that Contractor needs or may ultimately need and shall not alter or affect Contractor’s liability under the Purchase Order.
+All insurance required above is to be primary to any insurance coverage available to Company or its Affiliates or Coventurers.
+The above-stated minimum requirements are not intended to indicate the amounts or types of insurance that Contractor needs or may ultimately need and do not alter or affect Contractor’s liability under the Purchase Order.

 10.2 Contractor shall maintain Employer's Liability Insurance, including coverage for marine operations if applicable, with a limit of not less than US $1,000,000 (or the equivalent in local currency) for any one occurrence or the statutory requirement, whichever is greater.